xavierleune/aerospike-client-php/doc/aerospike_remove.md

 ## Parameters

 **key** the key for the record.
-An associative array with keys 'ns','set','key'.
+An array with keys 'ns','set','key'.

 **options** including **Aerospike::OPT_WRITE_TIMEOUT** and **Aerospike::OPT_POLICY_RETRY**.